trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 [^8]: Cf. AZGB O 0/1/3.

-[^9]: Cf. Zoological Garden Berlin.
-“Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin für das Jahr 1948”.
+[^9]: Cf. Aktien-Verein des Zoologischen Gartens Berlin. _Geschäftsbericht 1948_.
+Berlin: 1949.

 [^10]: The Freibank, especially during times of scarcity, worked to reuse as many animal products as possible; this strategy had been abandoned by the 1990s though.